 Furthermore, as current APTA president Sharon Dunn recently told WebPT, session-based codes more accurately reflect the value therapists offer—in terms of both results and cost savings—as medical experts rather than merely providers of medical services.
 “Our current coding system records only the procedures physical therapists utilize, which is reflective of a service rather than a profession,” she said.
 “There is a paradigm shift occurring in health care from volume-based care to value-based care.
 New models of payment and delivery should better describe physical therapist practice to payers and the public, ultimately bringing us closer to patient-centered care and value-based payment that more closely aligns with the benefits we are capable of bringing, system-wide.
 The end goal is that our patients will be better served.”

-As explained here, the original conceptual model “was built around 12 core codes, based on member feedback.”
-That model featured “a 3-level evaluation system, and a 3×3 matrix of intervention codes based on patient severity and intensity of services provided,” APTA notes in this payment reform timeline.
+The original conceptual model was built around 12 core codes, based on member feedback.
+That model featured a three-level evaluation system, and a 3×3 matrix of intervention codes based on patient severity and intensity of services provided.
 In the years since it released the original proposal, APTA has made some adjustments in response to testing results and feedback from its own task force as well as the Physical Medicine and Rehabilitation (PM&R) work group, which was formed during the 2012 AMA CPT Editorial Panel meeting and includes representatives from AOTA, NATA, ASHA, ACA, and AAOS, among others.
 But, as Elliott confirmed, the system is still split into two coding components—one for evaluation and one for intervention (a.k.a. treatment).
 Furthermore, the evaluation component includes code options for three different levels of evaluation (low, moderate, and high) along with a single option for re-evaluation.

 Details on the evaluation component will be released in July of this year as part of the 2017 Medicare Physician Fee Schedule Proposed Rule.
 At that point, there will be a 60-day period during which CMS will accept comments on the proposal.
 However, Elliott foresees the new evaluation codes being included in the 2017 Final Rule—which means they likely will go into effect on January 1, 2017.
 So, if all goes according to plan, PTs will say “sayonara” to 97001 and 97002 in less than a year.

-The intervention (i.e., treatment) component has undergone more extensive revisions, evolving from a “9-code matrix” into “a linear set of ranked codes” that “maintains a patient management model and integrates patient severity and clinician intensity of work and expertise,” Dunn wrote in this October 2015 letter.
+The intervention (i.e., treatment) component has undergone more extensive revisions, evolving from a nine-code matrix into a linear set of ranked codes that “maintains a patient management model and integrates patient severity and clinician intensity of work and expertise,” Dunn wrote in an October 2015 letter.
 She went on to explain that the modifications are based on “negotiations with the AMA work group.”